CatamaranReviews.com

 The following review of the new Privilege Series 5 catamaran appeared in Multihulls World:.
 By Philippe Echelle.
 With a deserved reputation and strong values, Privilège Marine is using its know-how across completely restyled models and is showing new creativity.
 We took the opportunity for a test sail aboard "Happy Koumata," one of the first Series 5s, when she stopped over in Marseilles ...

-The Privilege 615 is a large cruising catamaran, but the size of its interior is still a surprise.
+Watch the 2014 Privilege 615 Sailing Catamaran First Look Video The Privilege 615 is a large cruising catamaran, but the size of its interior is still a surprise.
 Stepping inside the 615, I first noticed the elegance of the design and the quality of the wood finish available in maple or cherry.
-To port and directly at the entrance is an aft-facing and fairly advanced navigation station - a corner ...